WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/gemini-stage-0/README.md

     *   In the Google Cloud Console, navigate to "APIs & Services" > "OAuth consent screen".
     *   Configure the OAuth consent screen.
 Select "Internal" user type if only for your organization.
 Provide an app name (e.g., "Gemini Enterprise IAP"), user support email, and developer contact information.

+4.  **Chrome Enterprise Premium (Optional):**
+    *   Manually enable and configure Chrome Enterprise Premium within the Google Cloud Console for your organization.
+This is required for certain contextual awareness policies and endpoint configurations, adding to your zero-trust security posture. ([Learn how to purchase Chrome Enterprise Premium here](https://support.google.com/chrome/a/answer/15832585?hl=en))
+    *   **Note:** Chrome Enterprise Premium is required to enforce advanced policies such as mandated MFA, Endpoint protection, and Encryption status.
+However, basic Access Context Manager capabilities, such as setting IP Ranges and Geographic restrictions, are available at the Load Balancer / IAP level without a premium subscription.

+24:
+25: 5.  **CMEK Configuration:**
+26:     *   The `deploy.sh` script automatically handles the creation of a Customer-Managed Encryption Key (CMEK) for the Terraform state bucket and passes this key to Terraform for use with Discovery Engine resources.
+27:     *   The key is created with a **90-day rotation period** and **HSM protection level** to meet FedRAMP High requirements.
+28:     *   Ensure your project has sufficient quota for Cloud KMS keys and HSM usage.
+29:
-**IMPORTANT:** This blueprint is designed to be deployed in a **FedRAMP High GCP project**, to ensure a clean slate for meeting stringent FedRAMP High security and compliance requirements.
+30: **IMPORTANT:** This blueprint is designed to be deployed in a **FedRAMP High GCP project**, to ensure a clean slate for meeting stringent FedRAMP High security and compliance requirements.

 ## IAM Permissions for Deployment